nerdslabs/launcheditor/README.md

 **Open file in editor from Elixir with Plug.**

-Add our `LaunchEditor.Plug` to your configuration, you can also set assets root if it's other than root `/`.
+Add our `LaunchEditor.Plug` to your configuration, you can also set assets path if it's other than root `/`.

 ```elixir
 plug LaunchEditor.Plug, assets_root: "assets/"